trislett/ProArt-P16-Fedora-KDE-Plasma/README.md

 sudo swapon /swapfile
 ```

 6. Fix screen flicker.
 The screen will flicker black occasionally, which is quite annoying.
 This was difficult to figure out, but it's due to the amdgpu driver.
-The fix is to disable panel self-refresh.
-The fix is to disable panel self refresh.
+It can be fixed by disabling panel self-refresh.
 ```
 sudo grubby --update-kernel=ALL --args="amdgpu.dcdebugmask=0x10"
 ```